Learn how to motivate team members at work by creating a culture where they can thrive.

 No one wants to feel like their ideas don’t matter—especially in the workplace.
 Research shows that when leaders dismiss employee opinions and ideas, 38% of employees become unmotivated.
 To combat this, encourage your employees to share their ideas.
 This gives you insider solutions for company problems and a chance to empower your people.

 It almost seems too simple, but many employees are unmotivated purely because they haven’t been given what they need to do their jobs well.
-Often, companies spend thousands of hours searching for highly motivated people without realizing they’ve already hired them—they just don’t have the tools or resources they require to succeed.
+Often, companies spend thousands of hours searching for highly motivated people without realising they’ve already hired them—they just don’t have the tools or resources they require to succeed.

 An O.C.
 Tanner study shows when people do work that feels meaningful, there is a 49% increase in employees feeling highly motivated to contribute to their company’s success.
 You can improve employee engagement by building your company culture around a higher purpose, and then showing your people how their work helps you achieve it.